1

 A subpoena is a formal legal request.
 The program is authorized by state law to issue subpoenas that compel testimony, take evidence, seek access to papers or documents, or provide mobile home park site access to help investigate complaints and resolve disputes.
 Find out how and when to respond to a subpoena as a landlord, resident, local government or nonprofit worker.

-• For each alleged violation of the Mobile Home Park Act, oversight program, or administrative rules in the complaint, a determination of whether one or both parties violated the law
+• For each alleged violation of the Mobile Home Park Act, oversight program, or administrative rules in the complaint, a determination of whether the party the complaint is against violated the law

 • How the program expects a party to cure, or fix, each violation